Chart Color Schemes

 Lewiston - Two Wells ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Lewiston-Two Wells was found to have a below average level of cultural diversity, with 86.3% of its population born in Australia, 91.7% being citizens, and 94.3% speaking English only at home.
+Lewiston-Two Wells was found to have below average cultural diversity, with 86.3% of its population born in Australia, 91.7% being citizens, and 94.3% speaking English only at home.
 The predominant religion in Lewiston-Two Wells is Christianity, comprising 38.7% of the population.
-However, Judaism is notably overrepresented, making up 0.1% compared to none across Greater Adelaide.
+However, Judaism is notably overrepresented, making up 0.1% compared to the regional average of 0.1%.

 Frequently Asked Questions - Diversity